himanshunagapure/SaleX/README.md

 # AI Lead Generation Application

 A comprehensive lead generation system that integrates multiple scrapers to collect, process, and enhance leads from various sources with unified storage and processing.
-Scraping (Instagram, LinkedIn, YouTube, and general websites) to identify potential customers based on Ideal Customer Profiles (ICP).
+Scraping (Instagram, LinkedIn, YouTube, Facebook, and general websites) to identify potential customers based on Ideal Customer Profiles (ICP).
 The system features a unified data model for consistent lead storage and processing across all platforms.

 ## Table of Contents